zhaohaidao/3FS/docs/design_notes.md

 Most applications, e.g. data analytics, perform large block writes on 3FS or they can buffer data in memory and flush it to 3FS when write buffer is full.
 However, FUSE on Linux 5.x does not support concurrent writes to the same file[^1].
 Applications overcome this limitation by writing to multiple files concurrently, maximizing the total throughput.

 Read operations exhibit more complex patterns.
 Some training jobs require random access to dataset samples, with read sizes varying from a few kilobytes to several megabytes per sample.
 And samples are typically not 4K-aligned in files.
 Data loaders are specifically designed to fetch batches of samples.
-But they performs poorly when handling small random reads on FUSE-mounted 3FS.
+But they perform poorly when handling small random reads on FUSE-mounted 3FS.
 Bandwidth of SSDs and RDMA network are not fully utilized.

 ### Asynchronous zero-copy API